AngelosTsounis/LeafyAPI/README.md

 ## Contributing

-Feel free to submit issues or feature requests by opening an issue in the repository.
-Contributions are welcome!
+Feel free to submit issues or feature requests.